ElianCodes/ElianCodes/README.md

 # 👋&nbsp;Hello, I'm Elian Van Cutsem

 Hello there!
 My name is Elian.
 I'm a Student and software engineer from belgium.
-At the moment I'm doing an internship @[vBridge](<https://vbridge.eu>) while finishing my Computer Science degree @[Odisee](<https://www.odisee.be/en>).
+At the moment I'm working part-time @[vBridge](<https://vbridge.eu>) while finishing my Computer Science degree @[Odisee](<https://www.odisee.be/en>).
 I'm still learning lots of new technologies and skills everyday.
 On Github I try to show off some projects I worked on.

 ## Follow me